kalkih/passport-appointment-bot/README.md

 1. Clone the project, install dependencies with `npm install`
 2. Edit configuration values in `config.json`, see [Configuration](#configuration) for information on the options
 3. Run the bot with `npm start`
-4. The bot will prompt for BankID identification (BankID is now required in order to book an appointment)
+4. The bot will prompt for BankID identification (BankID is now required in order to book an appointment, unless an existing booking number is provided in the config)
 5. The bot will search until an appointment is found
 6. A booking confirmation will be sent to the configured email and/or phonenumber specified in the config, it will also be displayed in the console